 Links are like the doors to the internet that users need and use to enter and navigate through sites.
 So it can create website accessibility problems if the links are not indicated, with text for activating them.

-In the case of missing link text, it becomes an issue where there is no text representing a hyperlink.
+In the case of missing link text, it becomes an issue where no text represents a hyperlink.
 For example, the visually impaired will not be able to know the purpose of an image or button on the site if there is no link text.

 This is because screen readers can only interpret text and will not interpret images or buttons with no text as a link.
 Hyperlinking relevant text to the association or including alt text for the link quickly resolves the problem.